Guide to designing off-grid and hybrid solar systems

 Inverter sizing in kW or kVA

-Something to be aware of is whether the inverter power output is listed in kW or kVA.
+Something to be aware of is whether the inverter power rating is listed in kW or kVA (kilo Volt-Amps).
 Kilowatts is generally the more accurate rating.
-This can be a little confusing when sizing an inverter for your needs.
-The general conversion ratio used for kVA to kW is shown below:
+This can be a little confusing when sizing an inverter for your needs as many manufacturers list the kVA rating due to being greater than the equivalent kW rating.
+The general conversion ratio used for kVA to kW is:

 kVA x 0.8 = kW

-For example, a 5kVA inverter roughly equates to a 4kW inverter power rating.
-Another example is a 3000VA (3kVA) continuous power output inverter generally only outputs 2400 Watts continuously, so approximately 80% of the ‘apparent’ power rating.
+For example, a 5.0 kVA inverter roughly equates to a 4.0 kW inverter power rating.
+Another example is a 3000VA (3kVA) continuous power output inverter, which generally only outputs 2400 Watts (2.4kW) continuously, so approximately 80% of the ‘apparent’ power rating.

 Off-grid Inverter Sizing